Adam Duvall Preview, Player Props: Red Sox vs. Rays

-On Tuesday, Adam Duvall (hitting .324 in his past 10 games) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+On Wednesday, Adam Duvall (.784 slugging percentage in past 10 games, including five home runs) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
 First pitch is at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his last game he had a hitless performance (0-for-5) against the Rays.

 Adam Duvall Game Info & Props vs. the Rays